Oro (wrestler): Professional wrestling career

-The two brothers made the professional wrestling debut on November 23, 1990.
+The two brothers made their professional wrestling debut on November 23, 1990.
 Jesús Javier, at the age of 18, worked under the ring name Oro and his brother used the name Plata (Silver).
 The duo wore near-identical masks, the only difference being one had a gold pattern and the other had a silver pattern.
 The two were soon joined by a wrestler known as Platino (Platinum) to form a trio tag team known as Los Metalicos (The Metals).
 The team was quickly matched up against another trios team, a rudo ("Bad guy") trio known as Los Destructores ("The Destroyers"), with whom they had a series of matches.
 The fans quickly responded to the young team, supporting them and showing appreciation for the fact that Oro had an aerial wrestling style that was unusual for the time and Plata and Platino were skilled high flying wrestlers.
 Oro's frequent and skilled execution of moves off the top rope helped usher in a style change in Lucha Libre as wrestlers started to incorporate more moves like planchas and topes, inspired by Oro's performances.
 Los Metalicos (Oro and Plata) was given their first professional wrestling championship just over a year after their debut, defeating Los Destructores to win the Mexican National Tag Team Championship on December 4, 1991.
 The following week a match between the two teams ended controversially and the championship was vacated.
 The following week Los Destructores regained the vacant title.
-Los Metalicos also captured the Distrito Federal Trios Championship at some point in 1991, but later lost the it to Los Guerreros del Futuro ("The Warriors of the Future"; Damian el Guerrero, Guerrero del Futuro, and Guerrero Maya).
+Los Metalicos also captured the Distrito Federal Trios Championship at some point in 1991, but later lost it to Los Guerreros del Futuro ("The Warriors of the Future"; Damian el Guerrero, Guerrero del Futuro, and Guerrero Maya).
 Oro's popularity earned him an invitation to travel to Japan in 1992, to work for Gran Hamada's Universal Lucha Libre promotion, which showcases the Lucha Libre wrestling style in Japan.
 His skill and charisma made him an instant hit in Japan and upon his return Oro started to break away from the rest of Los Metalicos, being groomed for a top role in EMLL.
 He even teamed with two of the biggest names in Lucha Libre, working with Mil Máscaras and Último Dragón.